 Many of you know that I volunteer with Team With A Vision as a sighted guide for visually impaired runners.
-I’ve been doing it for about a year and a half and it’s been extremely rewarding for me.
+I’ve been doing it for about 2 years and it’s been extremely rewarding for me.
 (To find out more about how you can get involved as a sighted guide, click here.)
-Getting involved with the visually impaired also has made me more aware of the problems that you might not be aware of if you don’t have visually impaired friends or family members.
+Getting involved with athletes with visually impairments also has made me more aware of the problems that you might not be aware of if you don’t have visually impaired friends or family members.
 While out on my training runs now, I’m more aware of where the sidewalks are uneven, where there are no curb cuts and what paths might be great for guiding.

 During the fall of 2015, I started guiding Kyle Robidoux on some of his training runs as he got ready for the 2016 Boston Marathon.
 I looked forward to our runs together and was very excited to be a part of a really cool organization.
 That’s when Kyle asked me to take part in the Blindfold Challenge .
 Run as part of the BAA 5K, the Blindfold Challenge asks sighted runners to run the course blindfolded while being guided.
 It’s also a fundraiser in which you could run for MABVI , Perkins School for the Blind or The National Braille Press .